natmil1999/WebNovelAggregator/README.md

 top of app.py must be changed in the code for it to work properly for other users.) to display chapters from webnovels listed in the database that the reader has not yet read.

+A initDatabase file has been provided, but has not been tested.

 When one of the chapter links displayed is clicked, the server registers that chapter as read and no longer displays it.

 Only webnovels with new chapters will be displayed.